foxtrot9/ComplexNetworksProject/README.md

 # ComplexNetworksProject
 This is a repository for our University Course project on Complex Networks.
-We have tried to establish results of existing research on Innovation diffusion.
+We have tried to replicate results of existing research on Innovation diffusion.